vegarringdal/simple-html/README.md

 # @simple-html

+This is a little library wrapper I have made around `lit-html`.
+Created this since I wanted to learn more about web components and did not want to use a framework/or be dependent on many other libraries to make simple pages.
+I use it many personal projects and mini tools at work.

-This is the docs for little library wrapper Ive made around `lit-html`.
-For building web pages you need 2 main parts called `@simple-html/core` & `@simple-html/router`.
-There is other parts too, but they are mostly experimental gui components like datagrid, splitter, dropdown etc.
+For building web pages, you need 2 main parts called `@simple-html/core` & `@simple-html/router`.
+There are other parts too, but they are mostly experimental GUI components like data grid, splitter, dropdown etc. I only use light dom and only client side routing.

 Main goal is to make it a little easier to use web components with the help of `lit-html`.
 But also not try and do to much magic except for what `lit-html` does :joy: